elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 The deadline for an important project is tonight, you are ready to send the deliverable, which includes sensitive information, to the client.
 According to company policy, you need approval from your team’s director to send such information, but your director left early today and you are unlikely to receive approval in time

-What action would you be most likely to take in response
+What action would you be most likely to take in response?
 - Send it to the client, explaining that you will confirm later that the director has approved
 - Get approval from your director early in the morning, so the report is only a little late
 - Ask a director of a different team to provide approval of the project
 - **Email the client asking for a one-day extension so you can get approval form your director**

-What action would you be most likely to take in response
+What action would you be least likely to take in response?
 - **Send it to the client, explaining that you will confirm later that the director has approved**
 - Get approval from your director early in the morning, so the report is only a little late
 - Ask a director of a different team to provide approval of the project